smart-data-lake/smart-data-lake/presentation/lecture_notes.md

 * `AirbyteDataObject` provides access to a growing list of [Airbyte](https://docs.airbyte.com/integrations/) connectors to various sources and sinks e.g. Facebook, Google {Ads,Analytics,Search,Sheets,...}, Greenhouse, Instagram, Jira,...
 * `JdbcTableDataObject` to connect to a database e.g. MS SQL or Oracle SQL
-* `DeltaLakeTableDataObject` tables in delta format (based on parquet), including shema registered in metastore and transaction logs enables time travel (a common destination)
+* `DeltaLakeTableDataObject` tables in delta format (based on parquet), including schema registered in metastore and transaction logs enables time travel (a common destination)
 * `SnowflakeTableDataObject` access to Snowflake tables

 ### Actions
 * not as many as dataObjects, but very flexible.
 * basis action with additional default functionality like, Deduplication and Historization
 * all further logic is defined in the action as transformer
-* 1to1 (files) up to  manay to many
+* 1to1 (files) up to  many to many

 #### Transformations
 * there are 1to1 and many-to-many transformations